 Students often find themselves a percentage point or two shy from their desired final grade (e.g., a 89% but they want to earn an A- for their final grade).
-To address these concerns-and mitigate any panicked emails at the end of the semester-I offer an optional extra credit points in the midterm exam.
+To address these concerns-and mitigate any panicked emails at the end of the semester-I offer two opportunities to earn extra credits, each of which can earn you up to 2 points towards your final grade.